Skip to main content Skip to main navigation

 Skip to access and inclusion page Skip to search input

-6 ways to get your invoices paid faster
+6 tips to help you get paid faster

 Want to improve your cash flow?
-Encouraging your customers to pay your invoices on time could help create stronger cash flow in your business.
-Here are six simple actions you can take, which may help increase the chances of getting your invoices paid promptly.
+Encouraging customers to pay your invoices on time could help create stronger cash flow in your business.
+Here are six simple actions you can take to increase the likelihood of getting your invoices paid promptly.

 Key take-outs

-Many businesses give their customers a set time period between when the goods or services were provided and when payment is due.
-These are called payment terms and should be established upfront to avoid any misunderstandings once you start doing business.
+Many businesses give their customers a set time period between when the goods or services are provided and when payment is due.
+These are called payment terms and should be established at the outset to avoid any misunderstandings once you start doing business.

 3. Invoice promptly